pactus-project/pactus.org/website/learn/consensus/parameters/index.md

   The is set to 21 validators.
 - **Block Reward** The fixed reward amount given to the validator who successfully creates and proposes a new block.
 - This is set to 1,000,000,000, which is equivalent to to one coin.
-- **Validity Period**: The number of blocks that a transaction can remain unprocessed before it is removed from the transaction pool.
+- **Time-to-Live Interval**: The number of blocks that a transaction can remain unprocessed before it is removed from the transaction pool.
   This is set to 8640 blocks, which is almost one day.
 - **Bond Interval**: The minimum number of blocks that must elapse after a validator has submitted a bond transaction